- 1 Top 6 Garden Root Slayers Compared

 WHY WE LIKE IT: A molded and comfortable handle makes for a near elimination of hand and arm fatigue that usually comes with extended use of this type of product.
 All of this is matched by a very durable heat-treated carbon steel blade and a fantastic lifetime warranty.

 This Radius Garden 25202 Pro-Lite Ergonomic Carbon Steel Shovel is designed to minimize the kind of arm and hand fatigue that usually accompanies extended use with this type of product.
 The handle is extremely comfortable and o-shaped, with plenty of grip space for dual-handed use and there is a wide foot rest atop the blade, which allows you to press into the dirt using the power of your legs.
-We also liked that it comes with a lifetime warranty, which is in line with our top pick.
+We also liked that it comes with a lifetime warranty, which is in line with our top pick which also has a lifetime guarantee.

 Though this product excels with standard shoveling tasks and does a decent enough job at root slaying, it is not as effective as our top pick, thanks to the omission of side-located miniature cutting blades.
 Also, the shovel weighs around 4.5 pounds, which is not the heaviest item on this list but can cause a measure of fatigue with extended use.
 Lastly, it has a lifetime warranty.
 You can also read about the best log rack cover to make your outdoor area look great.